googleinterns/zetasql-lint/docs/checks.md

 **Linter Output**
 ```
-In line 3, column 1: One line comments should be consistent, expected: --, found: #
+In line 3, column 1: One line comments should be consistent, expected: --, found: # [consistent-comment-style]
-In line 4, column 1: One line comments should be consistent, expected: --, found: #
+In line 4, column 1: One line comments should be consistent, expected: --, found: # [consistent-comment-style]
 ```
 ## alias
 Every alias should use keyword 'AS'.